 Title Private Integrated Services Network (PISN) - Mapping Functions for the tunnelling of QSIG through H.323 networks

 Version 1.0

 Corrigenda Implemented (if applicable)

 Addenda Implemented (if applicable)

 Amendments Implemented (if applicable)

 Have any exception items been required ?
+No[ ] Yes[ ]

-No[] Yes[] (The answer Yes means that the implementation does not conform to this Standard) (Note)
+(The answer Yes means that the implementation does not conform to this Standard) (Note)

 Date of Statement

-Note.
-In this case, an explanation shall be give en of the nature of non-conformance either below or on a
+Note: In this case, an explanation shall be below or on a separate sheet of paper. given of the nature of non-conformance either

+Nature of non-conformance (if applicable):